 This is the first such partnership for Reading Area Community College that allows the opportunity for its career and technology students to earn a bachelor's degree on its campus.
 The partnership extends the effort of the College to prepare a skilled and educated workforce to fill the pipeline of workers needed by area employers.

-For additional information, stop by the RACC Transfer Center in Berks Hall, Room 209, or contact Vincent J. Basile, Interim Director, Bachelor of Applied Science Program, at firstname.lastname@example.org or 570-204-6901 for an appointment.
+For additional information, stop by RACC Transfer Services in Berks Hall, Room 209, or contact Vincent J. Basile, Interim Director, Bachelor of Applied Science Program, at firstname.lastname@example.org or 570-204-6901 for an appointment.